Marijuana Dispensaries in Cincinnati

 Can You Buy Cannabis from Online Weed Dispensaries in Cincinnati?

-You can order medical cannabis online in Cincinnati for in-store pickups.
-Note that cannabis delivery is illegal in the city pursuant to the state medical cannabis law.
-Adult-use marijuana is illegal and cannot be purchased online legally in Cincinnati.
+You can order cannabis online in Cincinnati for in-store pickups.
+Note that cannabis delivery is illegal in the city pursuant to the state’s cannabis laws.

 Visiting a Dispensary in Cincinnati

-Visitors at a dispensary in Cincinnati must provide their medical marijuana registry barcodes, either printed out or on their mobile device, as well as a valid Ohio driver's license or picture ID.
-This also applies to persons under 18 who claim to be bona fide medical marijuana patients in Cincinnati.
+Visitors at a dispensary in Cincinnati must provide their medical marijuana registry IDs and their valid Ohio driver's license or picture ID to buy medical cannabis.
+This requirement also applies to persons under the age of 18 who are registered medical marijuana patients in Cincinnati.
 You should ensure that the addresses on both IDs match.
 After verifying your identification, a dispensary staff will notify you to move into the waiting area.
 You will next respond to questions on their medical condition, symptoms, treatment goals, and cannabis experience.
 Then, a dispensary staff will lead you to a different room - the dispensing floor.

 Cannabis purchases are typically completed using cash or debit cards in some cases.
 Credit card options are often not available to buyers.
-Medical cannabis products bought from dispensaries in Cincinnati must be put in opaque bags and cannot be consumed on the dispensary premises or in public.
-State law requires that all medicinal marijuana products be kept in their original, labeled containers.
+Cannabis products bought from dispensaries in Cincinnati must be put in opaque bags and cannot be consumed on the dispensary premises or in public.

 Cincinnati Dispensary Laws